SFDC-Assets/Demo-Date-Shifter/README.md

 </p>

 ## Summary

+As Salesforce SEs, we work hard to get demos just right, aligning cases, tasks, events, and other records so that we can show things like case history, current tasks, and future events in order to tell a great story.
+Then weeks or months pass, we need to show the demo again, and all of those records are wildly out of date.
+We need a tool that shifts all of those dates by the same amount relative to the new demo date so that some criterion is satisfied, such as "all case closed dates cannot be later than the date and time of the new demo".

 This component was inspired by the Salesforce SDO/CDO Perfect Date Wizard written by Salesforce's amazing Q-Branch staff and used by Salesforce Solutions Engineers, and includes some interesting enhancements: